Sagrada Família: Appraisal

 The art historian Nikolaus Pevsner, writing in the 1960s, referred to Gaudí's buildings as growing "like sugar loaves and anthills" and describes the ornamenting of buildings with shards of broken pottery as possibly "bad taste" but handled with vitality and "ruthless audacity".

 The building's design itself has been polarizing.
 Assessments by Gaudí's fellow architects were generally positive; Louis Sullivan greatly admired it, describing Sagrada Família as the "greatest piece of creative architecture in the last twenty-five years.
 It is spirit symbolised in stone!"
-Walter Gropius praised the Sagrada Família, describing the building's walls as "a marvel of technical perfection".
+Walter Gropius praised Sagrada Família, describing the building's walls as "a marvel of technical perfection".
 Time magazine called it "sensual, spiritual, whimsical, exuberant".
-However, author and critic George Orwell called it "one of the most hideous buildings in the world", author James A. Michener called it "one of the strangest-looking serious buildings in the world" and British historian Gerald Brenan stated about the building "Not even in the European architecture of the period can one discover anything so vulgar or pretentious."
+However, author and critic George Orwell, mistakenly referring to it as a cathedral, called it "one of the most hideous buildings in the world".
+Author James A. Michener called it "one of the strangest-looking serious buildings in the world" and British historian Gerald Brenan stated about the building "Not even in the European architecture of the period can one discover anything so vulgar or pretentious."
 The building's distinctive silhouette has nevertheless become symbolic of Barcelona itself, drawing an estimated 3 million visitors annually.

 World Heritage status

-Together with six other Gaudí buildings in Barcelona, part of la Sagrada Família is a UNESCO World Heritage Site, as testifying "to Gaudí's exceptional creative contribution to the development of architecture and building technology", "having represented el Modernisme of Catalonia" and "anticipated and influenced many of the forms and techniques that were relevant to the development of modern construction in the 20th century".
-The inscription only includes the Crypt and the Nativity Façade.
+In 1984, UNESCO granted World Heritage Site designations to three Gaudí buildings in Barcelona, though not yet including Sagrada Família, under the collective designation "Works of Antoni Gaudí – No 320 bis" (items 320-001 to 320-003), testifying "to Gaudí's exceptional creative contribution to the development of architecture and building technology", "having represented el Modernisme of Catalonia" and "anticipated and influenced many of the forms and techniques that were relevant to the development of modern construction in the 20th century".
+In 2005, UNESCO extended the inscription for Works of Antoni Gaudí – No 320 bis to include four additional buildings in Barcelona, with item 320-005 listed as two specific sections of Sagrada Família: the Crypt and the Nativity façade.

 Visitor access

-Visitors can access the Nave, Crypt, Museum, Shop, and the Passion and Nativity steeples.
+Visitors can access the nave, crypt, museum, shop, and the Passion and Nativity steeples.
 Entrance to either of the steeples requires a reservation and advance purchase of a ticket.
 Access is possible only by lift (elevator) and a short walk up the remainder of the steeples to the bridge between the steeples.
 Descent is via a very narrow spiral staircase of over 300 steps.
 There is a posted caution for those with medical conditions.

 As of June 2017, online ticket purchase has been available.
 As of August 2010, there had been a service whereby visitors could buy an entry code either at Servicaixa ATM kiosks (part of CaixaBank) or online.
-During the peak season, May to October, reservation delays for entrance of up to a few days are not unusual.